Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt5-cremation.md

 There was no time better than the present.

 "Now I’m about tae scare the shite outy the wee prick in my own way," he said, "but Rebar puts his hand across my chest like *‘it’s okay, I got this’* how he did, aye?
-An’ he looks this bantamweight wanker in the eye, grins that goaty grin o’ his an’ says *‘Son...I’m game if you are, but you should know I don’t use protection.’"*
+An’ he looks this bantamweight wanker in the eye, grins that goaty grin o’ his an’ says *‘Son...
+I’m game if you are, but you should know I don’t use protection.’"*

 Everyone around the equipment pile laughed and nodded - Murray’s impression of Rebar’s gravelly tones was spot-on.
 Murray snickered and used a sweep of his hand to suggest somebody running for the hills.
 "The little shit fuckin’ *vanished,* aye?
 Even Dexter canny make himself disappear that fast!"